robertdebock/robertdebock.github.io/_posts/2019-10-02-centos-8-wow-thats-work.md

 - "Keep your code as simple as possible"
 - "Write roles for multiple distributions" (To improve logic.)

-These two contradict eachother: simplicity would mean 1 role for 1 (only my) distribution.
+These two contradict each other: simplicity would mean 1 role for 1 (only my) distribution.

 Hm, that's a very fair point.
 Still I think writing for multiple operating systems is a good thing, for these reasons: